-The wood spool, smasher and some other do-dad that I can’t identify have been found during vintage picking trips.
-I love mixing old things in my decor for a nostalgiac look.
+The wood spool, smasher, and the other do-dads that I can’t identify have been found during vintage picking trips.
+I love mixing old things in my decor for a nostalgic look.
 If you look closely in the long pine garland, you’ll see a lit birch branch garland intertwined.
 It really looks great at night for just the right amount of twinkle.
 You’ll also see a piece of gold fabric garland twisted through.
 I made this by ripping and tying pieces of gold flannel together.
 I made random knots and left long pieces hanging where I tied strips together to add some additional texture.

-The deer sign was a gift from my daughter, Alex.
-I’ll share a couple of similar ones below.
-You can also click here for quick links.
+The deer sign was a gift from my daughter.
 I had the piece of feather boa in my craft supplies and decided to add it at the last minute.
 I also added some sparkly, gold clip-on birds and a couple of gold magnolia pics.
 Layers, upon layers…

 You can find the Simply Cute Farmhouse Banner DIY here.
 The one shown in my picture above is using a scrap piece of leopard upholstery fabric for the trees but all of the basic principles are the same.
 I’m in love with this fabric and it’s one of my favorite banners so far!

-To the church pew, I just added my Tall Burlap Tree and an additional piece of pine garland.
+I decorated the church pew with my Tall Burlap Tree and an additional piece of pine garland.
 I think I’m going to leave it at that unless I get a wild hair and make the Christmas pillow that’s stuck in my brain behind a long list of other DIY projects I want to complete.
 I added more greens to the window and a few neutral pieces to my metal tray.
 I’m not quite done but I think I’m loving the look this year so far!

 Thanks again for stopping by to hang out with me.
 I hope you’ve found some new inspiration to add to your holiday decor.
 Be sure to leave a comment below letting me know you’ve stopped by.
 I love hearing from you!
 Also, be sure to go give me a follow on Instagram and Pinterest.
 My name on all social media accounts is Hootshack so I’m easy to find.
 Merry Christmas friend!